nathandorson/hwsw-pathtracer/README.md

 ## Hardware implementation

-As of 2024-03-29 the hardware implementation via Vitis HLS is still in progress.
-There is a progress update in [UPDATE.md](./UPDATE.md)
+The hardware implementation for the project is functional.
+The hardware IP is generated from the code in the `hls-v3/` directory.
+The `pathtracer.py` file contains code to integrate the hardware IP into the pathtracing procedure, and is useable on the PYNQ.

+The part of the path tracing algorithm that has been shifted on the programmable logic is the ray casting and intersection finding part of the algorithm.
+In order to have this improve efficiency, groups of rays are sent over all at the same time to the hardware block to be cast into the scene in parallel.

+The hardware-integrated version of the pathtracer has the same capabilities as the software version, except it cannot trace sphere primitives.

+### Running the hardware / software implementation

+The recommended way to test the hardware and software implementations and see results is to use all the resources from the `demo/` directory.

+Steps to run:
+1. copy the entire directory onto the PYNQ board.
+2. move the `.bit` and `.hwh` files to a new overlay directory called `raycast` on the PYNQ board.
+3. run the project_demo jupyter notebook
+4. experiment as desired - the notebook file makes pretty clear what you can adjust
+    a. you can change the render dimensions when initializing a pathtracer
+    b. you can adjust how many rays are shot per pixel
+    c. you can adjust how long rays can bounce for
+    d. you can select the input json scene to use to trace

 ## Project structure

 ```
 .
 ├── assets
-│   ├── cornell_high_def.png
-│   ├── cornell_low_def.png
-│   ├── pynq_run_sample.png
 │   └── ...
+├── demo
+│   ├── hardware_result.png
+│   ├── pathtracer.py -> ../python/pathtracer.py
+│   ├── project_demo.ipynb
+│   ├── raycast.bit
+│   ├── raycast.hwh
+│   └── scenes -> ../python/scenes
 ├── hls                         # Initial attempt at HLS code
 │   └── ...
 ├── hls-v2                      # Second, better attempt at HLS
 │   └── ...
+├── hls-v3                      # Final, working attempt at HLS
+│   └── ...
 ├── python                      # Python implementation
 │   ├── pathtracer.py             # The main software implementation file
 │   ├── run.py                    # Sample script to run the pathtracer
+│   ├── run_grouped_hw.py         # Sample script to run on hardware
 │   └── scenes                    # Scenes that the pathtracer can render
-│       ├── box_simple.json         # Simple box scene
+│       ├── box_simple.json
-│       ├── cornell_box.json        # Cornell box scene
+│       ├── cornell_box.json
+│       ├── cornell_box_tri.json
-│       └── light_plane.json        # Scene with a single light source
+│       └── light_plane.json
+├── README.md
-└── README.md
+└── UPDATE.md
 ```
 ## Sample results